ZR-Huang/AlgorithmsPractices/README.md

 --Leetcode
     |
     |- Basic : The Subject of Basic Algorithm in the Leetcode Explore
-    |- Competition : The resolutions of the weekly competitions
+    |- Competition : The solutions of the weekly competitions
 ```

 ## Templates